-In most cases this distinction is not material to cross country comparisons, but at a time of major shutdown in the economy, where large numbers of people have been stood down, these differences in treatments are important to note.
+Additional estimates are provided to support more effective comparisons with the US and Canadian estimates for April, May and June.
+The differences in the treatment of stood-down workers are usually not material to cross country comparisons, but at a time of major shutdown in the economy, where large numbers of people have been stood down, they become important.

 Notes: 'Group 1' refers to employed people working zero hours who indicated they were 'stood down'.
 'Group 2' refers to a further expanded group of employed people working zero hours who indicated they had 'no work, not enough work available or were stood down'.
-The US Bureau of Labor Statistics noted that some people on temporary layoff were not classified as such and the unemployment rate could have been almost 5 percentage points higher.
-Some of the COVID-19 effects were evident in the Canadian March estimates, because of the timing of their March reference period.
+The US Bureau of Labor Statistics noted that some people on temporary layoff were not classified as such and the unemployment rate could have been almost 1 point higher in June (3 pts higher in May, and 5 pts higher in April).

 |Australia - unemployed people|